 Inclusive education is no more immune to poor implementation that any other educational practice.
 If carried out by underprepared educators, it becomes a failed means to the technocratic end.
-Centeno (1993) observes that technocracies in democratic countries typically operate under tremendous pressure 'to perform consistently on a consistent basis' (p.
-328).
-The expectation, both within government and in the population, is for efficient and effective achievement of the desired ends.
-The risk under the technocratic policy narrative is that inclusive education might be tossed aside as a failed instructional program, an inefficient technique, by impatient school leaders seeking rising trend lines of academic achievement data.
+The risk under the technocratic policy narrative is that inclusive education might be tossed aside as a failed instructional program, an inefficient technique, by school leaders seeking rising trend lines of academic achievement data.
 Professional activities failing to lead to test data increases are subject to technocratic interpretation as unnecessary, requiring replacement with educational practices more conducive to data enhancement.

 Stripped of moral, cultural, and political value, cast in a narrative of social engineering and technical adjustment, inclusion may end up on the dust-heap of inefficient pedagogies.
 If that happens, then the technocracy of educational accountability reform will no longer provide a policy narrative in support of inclusion.
-Educators will be left with what they had before accountability reforms entered the scene in the late 1990s, a single narrative of inclusive education, a strong social justice argument for inclusive school communities based in democratic ideals.
+Educators will be left with what they had before accountability reforms entered the scene in the late 1990's, a single narrative of inclusive education, a strong social justice argument for inclusive school communities based in democratic ideals.